symfony/symfony-docs/http_cache.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Symfony comes with a reverse proxy (i.e. gateway cache) written in PHP.
-:ref:`It's not a fully-featured reverse proxy cache like Varnish <http-cache-symfony-versus-varnish>`,
+:ref:`It is not a fully-featured reverse proxy cache like Varnish <http-cache-symfony-versus-varnish>`,
 but it is a great way to start.

 .. tip::